 - Onychia is an inflammation of the matrix (surrounding tissue) of the nail, with formation of pus and shedding of the nail.

 - Onychocryptosis, commonly known as "ingrown nails" can affect either the fingers or the toes.
 In this condition, the nail cuts into one or both sides of the nail bed, resulting in inflammation and possibly infection.

 - Onychodystrophy is a deformation of the nails that can result from cancer chemotherapy.
 It can include discoloration of the nail, or dyschromia.

-- Onychogryposis is a thickening and increase in curvature of the nail most commonly seen in the great toe but may be seen in other toes as well as the fingernails.
-An affected nail has many grooves and ridges, is brownish in color, and grows more quickly on one side than on the other.
+- Onychogryposis is a thickening and increase in curvature of the nail most commonly seen in the great toe, but may be seen in other toes as well as the fingernails.
+An affected nail has many grooves and ridges, is brownish, and grows more quickly on one side than on the other.

 - Onycholysis is a loosening of the exposed portion of the nail from the nail bed, it is frequently associated with an internal disorder, trauma, infection, nail fungi, allergy to nail enhancement products, or side effects of drugs.